-The Australian Academy of Law is pleased to announce the offering of its Annual Essay Prize for 2017.
+The Australian Academy of Law is pleased to offer its Annual Essay Prize for 2017.

 The Prize is open to anyone, wherever resident, who is studying or has studied legal subjects at a tertiary level, or who is working or has worked in a law based occupation.
 There is no limit by reference to the age or seniority or experience of, or position held by, a person who may submit an entry.
 Accordingly, judicial officers, legal practitioners, legal academics and law students are all eligible to submit an essay.

 The essay topic for the Prize in 2017 is as follows: